canonical/brand-store-documentation/WORKFLOW.rst

 Updating existing documentation
 ===============================

 Updating existing documentation for Dedicated Snap Store customers requires editing the reStructuredText source code in the GitHub repository and then downloading the generated PDF from ReadTheDocs.
-It is assumed that only Field Engineering will be making documentation updates, and so documentation for the Store team is not explicitly provided.
-If necessary, a Store team member can follow the Field Engineering steps listed below.

 Field Engineering
 -----------------